 Sometimes, food-related issues can contribute to car sickness (not just looking out the window).

 For example, you may want to reduce dairy intake on a hot day.
-If you stop to eat, avoid overeating or consuming too much junk food.
+If you eat before a car ride or stop to eat, avoid overeating or consuming too much junk food.
 You also want to make sure your child isn’t overly hungry, which can contribute to nausea as well.

 Keep mints and chewing gum in the car, as well as other calming foods like crackers, especially if your child does vomit and wants something to refresh their mouth.